I need human help to enter verification code (office hours only)

 Interested in getting into cultural/historical Jewish literature, but haven't found the motivation or perhaps don't know where to start?
 Maybe you just want to get more involved with the community and have been waiting for a community-centered event or program to launch?
 Well here's your sign! 🪧 Join the Circle for our new Virtual Book Club! đź“–

-Our new Book Club will meet quarterly via Google Meet from 7:30-9pm on the second Monday of the second month of the quarter, landing our first Book Club meet-up on Monday, November10th. đź’»
+Our new Book Club will meet quarterly via Google Meet (meeting link furnished upon registration) from 7:30-9pm on the second Monday of the second month of the quarter, landing our first Book Club meet-up on Monday, November10th. đź’»

 Save The Date!